KacobJeith/HeepDev/Client/README.md

 ### Implemented

-None

-### Not Implemented

 * IsAlive: - Will return "Yes" when the client is in communication.
 Intended to be used as a heart beat

+### Not Implemented

 * SetVal:(ControlName,Value) - Set the value of a control with the given ControlName to the given Value